Log in to save this article and keep your favorite resources in one place.

 - First, make platform harmonization a board-level conversation.
 “Any AI tool needs to be able to connect important apps, processes, systems that move away from fragmentation towards that harmony,” he said.
 “From a CX standpoint, CRM is the central focus.”

 - Third, start with compliance.
-This is counterintuitive, but Reynolds made a strong case for it.
-He pointed to compliance as a safe entry point for agentic deployment, in areas where agents can “insulate the business while also informing core business operations” and where, if something goes wrong, “nothing catastrophic happens.”
-The data supports the logic: leaders report industry-leading AI maturity in compliance at rates far beyond their peers (53% versus 8%).
+This might seem counterintuitive, but Reynolds pointed to compliance as a safe entry point for agentic deployment, in areas where agents can “insulate the business while also informing core business operations” and where, if something goes wrong, “nothing catastrophic happens.”
+The data supports this logic: leaders report industry-leading AI maturity in compliance at rates far beyond their peers (53% versus 8%).

-CX as a standalone technology stack is reaching its expiration date.
-The organizations in this research that are getting the most from AI aren’t treating CX as a front-office function bolted onto everything else; they’re operating in environments where CX and the systems that run the business—ERP, supply chain, finance—share the same foundation.
+The findings make it clear that thinking of CX as a standalone technology stack is an outdated point of view.
+The organizations unlocking the most value from AI aren’t treating CX as a front-office bolt-on function; they’re operating in environments where CX and the systems that run the business—ERP, supply chain, finance—share the same foundation.

-The research covered 10 industries evenly, and while the specifics of integration vary across them, the pattern held: harmonized infrastructure and workforce investment separated the leaders from everyone else.
+The research covered 10 industries evenly.
+While the specifics of integration vary across them, one pattern held: harmonized infrastructure and workforce investment separated the leaders from everyone else.

-Organizations that have already built that foundation face a specific question: whether to let AI work with what’s already connected.
-The performance gap in this research suggests that most haven’t done that yet.
-But the leaders who have—the ones who paired harmonization and workforce readiness with AI that orchestrates across functions—are the ones whose results everyone else is still trying to pilot their way toward.
+Organizations that have already built that foundation face a specific question: whether or not to let AI work within what components of their technology foundation are already interconnected.
+The performance gap in this research suggests that most haven’t yet achieved this depth of implementation.
+But the leaders who have—pairing harmonization and workforce readiness with AI that orchestrates across functions—are the ones whose results everyone else is still trying to pilot their way toward.

 You Might Be Interested In